jsincorporated/tp/docs/UserGuide.md

 ## Notations used in this guide

-If you are wondering why our guide uses different stylings, here is why:
+If you are wondering why our guide uses different styling, here is why:
 1. Headers in orange are to represent the different sections of the guide.
 2. **Bolded words** are words/phrases we want to draw attention to you.
 3. [Words in blue] are links that will provide you with helpful information.